 Disclosure: This page contains affiliate links.
 If you click through and purchase an item, I may earn a commission.
 See my terms of service for details.

-Fitness equipment, health clubs, trainers, classes, apparel, shoes, wearables, apps, and more make for a multibillion-dollar global fitness and sports industry.
+Fitness equipment, health clubs and food, trainers, classes, apparel, wearables, apps, and more make for a multibillion-dollar global fitness and sports industry.
 In some sectors, such as apparel, there are a handful of megabrands, for example, Adidas and Under Armor.
 In other sectors, like gyms, the market is fragmented.

 How to Make Money